lwinterface/panini/README.md

 ### HTTP server

 You must specify web_server=True to activate the web server.
 [Aiohttp](https://docs.python.org/3/library/asyncio.html) is used as a web server.
 Accordingly, you can use their syntax.
-Also you can specify web
+Also, you can specify web

 ```python